Posts Tagged ‘Alternate History’

 “And you were his friend, and you never knew!”
 Henry began to grow angry.

 “Nobody knew!”
-Fred insisted.
+Roger insisted.
 “Nobody was at his house for years; didn’t let people hunt on his property.
 The guy didn’t even hunt deer because he couldn’t stand the site of blood!”

 Then George asked, “How many bodies do you think were in there?”